 If you take vacation days in conjunction with other leave, such as parental leave, the vacation should be taken immediately before or after the leave.

-If standard vacation applies to you, read more at Standard vacation for teachers et al.Revoking vacation
+If default vacation applies to you, read more at Default vacation period for teachers et al.Revoking vacation